DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/pod.md

 ### Liveness

+Both liveness & readiness probes are performed by `kubelet` agent on node.

 Liveness probe indicates whether the Container is running.
 If the liveness probe fails, the kubelet kills the container, and the container is subjected to its restart policy.
 If a container does not provide a liveness probe, the default state is Success.
 Also, it doesn’t wait for readiness probes to succeed.

 #### Readiness